-Honorific verbal demonstrative also occurs in noble language of Sasak language.
-However, this demonstrative is still under discussion because no all respondents accommodate the existence of honorific verbal demonstratives.
-For instance, speakers of meriaq-meriquodes not accommodate the honorific demonstrative of Sasak language.
-However, beyond the controversy of honorific verbal demonstrative, I include this demonstrative because it is used in some other dialect speakers such as Menu-Meni, Meno-Meneand Kuto-Kute.
+Honorific verbal demonstrative also occurs in the noble language of Sasak language.
+However, this demonstrative is still under discussion because not all respondents accommodate the existence of honorific verbal demonstratives.
+For instance, speakers of meriaq-meriqudoes do not accommodate the honorific demonstrative of the Sasak language.
+However, beyond the controversy of honorific verbal demonstrative, I include this demonstrative because it is used in some other dialect speakers such as Menu-Meni, Meno-MeneandKuto-Kute.
 This demonstrative is based on the 2ndperson singular plinggih/plungguh (you).
-The honorific - verbal demonstrative has mlinggih(come here) to ask hearer to approach the speaker and mlungguh(go there).
-The initial lexical p assimilated to m which is functioned as verbalizer in Sasak language.
-Sentence (16), the speaker asks hearer to visit his house by using mlinggih(come here); the speaker speaks to hearer that he wants come to hearer's house which means that the speaker and hearer are in the speech situation and away from the object.
+The honorific - verbal demonstrative has mlinggih(come here) to ask the hearer to approach the speaker and mlungguh(go there).
+The initial lexical p assimilated to m, which is functioned as a verbalizer in the Sasak language.
+Sentence (16), the speaker asks the hearer to visit his house by using mlinggih(come here); the speaker speaks at his house.
+Sentence (17) shows that the speaker speaks to the hearer that he wants to come to the hearer's house, which means that the speaker and hearer are in the speech situation and away from the object.

-24) Silakmlinggihjuluk lek bale Please come here first at home

-"Come to my house please"
+- 14) Silakmlinggihjuluklek bale Please come here first at home "Come to my house please." - 15) Laun-temlungguhaok Later.

-25) Laun-temlungguhaok Later.
 1pl go there yes "We will come there later"